 a) In a public sector bank more than fifty percentage of the stake is held by the Government.

-b) In a private sector majority of the stake owned to private shareholders.
+b) In a private sector majority of the stake owned to private shareholders, including corporations and individuals.

 • Interest Rate

-Deposit interest Rates offered by public sector banks are almost the same when compared to private sector banks.
+Deposit interest rates offered by public sector banks are almost the same when compared to private sector banks.
+However new-age banks such as the Bandhan Bank, Airtel Bank are offering marginally better interest rates when compared with their counterparts

 • Fees & Service